Ukraine: Advisor, Policy and Advocacy

 - Promote recommendations developed within the CIVIC research at bilateral meetings with stakeholders, public events and presentations; follow up on the implementation of the recommendations.

 - Develop plans, and prepare reports under the thematic portfolio for regular and ad hoc planning and reporting products.

-- With contribution from the Senior Protection Officer and the Communications Officer, lead the development of advocacy products (briefings, reports, surveys) that capture and amplify the voices and perspectives of civilians in authentic and compelling ways to support CIVIC advocacy strategy.
+- With contribution from the Senior Protection Officer and the Communications Officer, develop advocacy products (briefings, reports, surveys) that capture and amplify the voices and perspectives of civilians in authentic and compelling ways to support CIVIC advocacy strategy.

-- Develop communication strategies to disseminate the advocacy products via meeting, public events, as well as social media and other outreach channels.
+- Develop communication strategies to disseminate the advocacy products via meetings, public events, as well as social media and other outreach channels.